twineworks/tweakflow/site/content/modules/std.md

 `(string x) -> list`

-Returns a list of unicode codepoints that make up given string `x`.
+Returns a list of characters that make up given string `x`.

 Returns `nil` if `x` is `nil`.